filecoin-station/piece-indexer/docs/design.md

 The response provides all the metadata we need to download the advertisements:

-- `Publisher.Addrs` describes where we can contact SP's index provider
+- `Publisher.Addrs` describes where we can contact SP's index provider to retrieve content for CIDs, e.g., advertisements.
 - `LastAdvertisement` contains the CID of the head advertisement

 ## Proposed Design